 by Carl Kruse

-Apologies for the click-baity title.
-Fortunately no click bait here only notes from a Celeste Headlee TED talk in Savannah, Georgia on how to have better conversations.
+Apologies for the click-baity title though no click bait here only notes from a Celeste Headlee TED talk in Savannah, Georgia on how to have better conversations.

-I found several nuggets in her presentation and perhaps you might too, which is why I am sharing a summary of her presentation.
+I found several nuggets in her presentation, perhaps you might too, which is why I share a summary of her presentation.

-Now I’m not sure if she titled her lecture “Tips For Better Conversations” but that stayed with me and here it is.
-These notes are slightly edited from the rapid-fire scribbling I originally did – which was of course more for me than anyone else — but as everything shared on this blog hopefully there is some goodness for you, otherwise forgive me.
+I’m not sure if she titled her lecture “Tips For Better Conversations” but that stayed with me and here it is.
+These notes are slightly edited from the rapid-fire scribbling I originally did – the notes being more for me than anyone else — but as everything here hopefully there is some goodness for you.

 Headlee suggests that mastering even one of the below tips dramatically improves your life and relationships.
 Could be.